rain-on/pantheon/docs/Getting-Started/Private-Network-Quickstart.md

 curl -X POST --data '{"jsonrpc":"2.0","method":"net_peerCount","params":[],"id":1}' http://localhost:http-rpc-port
 ```

-The result should be the following response, indicating that there are 6 multicaster:
+The result should be the following response, indicating that there are 6 peers:

 ```json
 {